ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![php webpage](./images/10.%20php%20webpage.png)

-After checking the relevant information about your php server through that page, it's best to remove the file you created as it contains sensitive information about your php environment and ubuntu server.
+After checking the relevant information about your PHP server through that page, it's best to remove the file you created as it contains sensitive information about your PHP environment and Ubuntu server.
 Remove the file using the command below:

 ```bash
 sudo rm /var/www/projectlamp/index.php